The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Conditions for Hopf bifurcation

 \end{example}

-\begin{remark}[Networks where Hopf bifurcation is ruled out, but oscillation occurs] Up to dynamical equivalence, there are $19$ bimolecular $(3,4,3)$ networks where nondegenerate Hopf bifurcation is ruled out but an equilibrium can still have a pair of purely imaginary eigenvalues, and degenerate periodic orbits can occur.
-These networks will be examined further in forthcoming work. \end{remark}
+\begin{remark}[Networks where Hopf bifurcation is ruled out, but oscillation occurs] Up to dynamical equivalence, there are $19$ bimolecular $(3,4,3)$ networks where nondegenerate Hopf bifurcation is ruled out but an equilibrium can still have a pair of purely imaginary eigenvalues, and degenerate periodic orbits can occur. $15$ of these networks are nondegenerate, while four are degenerate.
+These networks will be examined further in future work. \end{remark}